smoeinbbp/telegrambot/README.md

 # telegrambot
-Simple Telegram Bot for Store Recieved Messages from Users.
+Simple Telegram Bot for Storing Received Messages from Users.

 ### How to use it